How to Be a Heartbreaker: Music video

-On 19 September 2012, Diamandis announced on her Twitter page that the music video for "How to Be a Heartbreaker" would premiere online on 24 September.
+On 19 September 2012, Marina announced on her Twitter page that the music video for "How to Be a Heartbreaker" would premiere online on 24 September.
 However, problems occurred on the day of the supposed release, and Diamandis took to her Twitter to explain the situation: "So, someone at my record label won't let me release the video because I look ugly in it apparently and we need more money and time to paint out ugly parts.
 The video will be out end of the week.
 If not, I am happy to leak the 'minger' version for my fans."
 The video premiered on 28 September 2012 on YouTube.
 Marina also worked on the song for about 6 months prior to being released.

 The video was directed by duo Marc & Ish and filmed in late August 2012.
 It opens with Diamandis in a shower surrounded by Speedo-clad male models.
 It includes various close-up shots of Diamandis and the models throughout the video.
 She also appears with four different men in various settings, each showing her with a different colored hair ribbon.
 It includes shots of her walking alone on the beach in some parts of the video, and includes a shot of her holding a platter with a severed and bloodied mannequin head.
 She dons black hair and various black dresses throughout the video, and her signature heart makeup on her cheek.